The Journey to making West Bank Story

 Sandel speaks about the experience of the short filmmaker, independent filmmaking on shoe-string budgets and how to maximize funds for a professional looking film.
 He addresses how to market yourself as a filmmaker, how to get an agent, and how to make a film that will get you noticed.
 He speaks at Universities and film festivals around the world.

-Sandel made his feature documentary directorial debut with Vince Vaughn's Wild West Comedy Show: 30 Days & 30 Nights - Hollywood to the Heartland (2006), which premiered at the 2006 Toronto International Film Festival.
-The film was picked up by the Weinstein Company for a theatrical release.
+Sandel made his feature documentary directorial debut with Vince Vaughn's Wild West Comedy Show: 30 Days & 30 Nights - Hollywood to the Heartland which premiered at the Toronto International Film Festival and was released theatrically in 2008.

 Ari started his career in the entertainment industry in 1999, creating and hosting the comedic TV segment The Traveler for the FX Channel's The X Show.
 Ari wrote, directed, and hosted the segment for two seasons as he traveled the globe, offering a tongue-in-cheek view of the world's unknown hot spots for the young and hip.
 Since then, Ari's Oscar win for West Bank Story brought him many opportunities to speak around the world about the Oscars and about the conflict in the Middle East as he has traveled to Europe, the Middle East, and even Chechnya.
 He lives in Los Angeles where he is developing several projects.